CognitOps Insights

 Even WMS software vendors know their reports are challenging to use.
 That’s why they very kindly offer to let you pay for an additional reporting plugin.
 Manhattan Associates offers its Supply Chain Intelligence (SCI), which you can also pay a third-party integrator to implement for you in “as little as three months” and an undefined additional cost.
 You’ll also need one or more SQL developers to go in and build the reports that can then be generated through SCI.
 You are then at the mercy of how good your IT team data analyst is.

-And the truth is, even these reports are not as powerful as today’s machine-learning-based modern analytics.
+And the truth is, even these WMS reports are not as powerful as today’s machine-learning-based modern analytics.
 The charts and graphs may look pretty, but they are really just very poor historical, descriptive analytics.
 They tell you what happened but give you no insight into what will happen next, so they don’t help warehouse managers run a more efficient operation.

 In fact, one of our customers turned Manhattan SCI off once they implemented CognitOps across all their warehouses.